 Dispelling Some Myths: "Blood Grooves"

 There's only one problem, there's no evidence that this suction ever really happens.
-Those who have examined the theory repeatedly report there is no difference whatsoever in the difficulty of withdrawing a blade with a “blood groove” versus one without.
-The theory has been tested and found wanting - if the blade can cut its way in, it can just as easily cut its way out, with or without a “blood groove”.
-Since there is no blood-channelling function, the term "blood groove" is misleading and ought to be replaced with the more accurate term "fuller".
+Those who have examined the theory repeatedly report there is no difference whatsoever in the difficulty of withdrawing a blade with a 'blood groove' versus one without.
+The theory has been tested and found wanting - if the blade can cut its way in, it can just as easily cut its way out, with or without a 'blood groove'.
+Since there is no blood-channelling function, the term "blood groove" is misleading and the more accurate term 'fuller' ought to be used instead.

 On knives or swords less than 2 feet long, the fuller is mostly decorative.
 Only as a blade gets longer does the fuller have an increasingly important role as it both stiffens and lightens the blade.
 So, with a fuller: